Thank you for your continued support and commitment to drive the plastics industry forward and transform tomorrow.

-An Executive Order allows bars to reopen statewide at 50% capacity on Sept.
-14, 2020.
+On September 14, 2020, an Executive Order allows bars to reopen statewide at 50% capacity.
 The Orange County Strike Teams will work closely with the Department of Business and Professional Regulation and state Alcohol and Beverage officials, to confirm that all businesses are operating in accordance with CDC guidelines.
-Also on September 14, 2020, Governor Ron DeSantis moved Broward, Miami-Dade, and Palm Beach counties into Phase 2.

 - June 5, 2020, all of Florida, except Broward, Miami-Dade, and Palm Beach counties, moved into Phase 2 of reopening.
 This included Orange County where NPE2021 will take place next May.
 Read More